-No touching, sharing or borrowing pencils.
-In Israel, families wonder if back to school means back to normal.
+No touching, sharing or borrowing pencils: Israeli students go back to school

 “You do know,” said her sister, who started to sketch a map of the building on a scrap of paper.
 “It’s by the music room.”

-“That’s the stress,” Matti said, as mother Anna pulled Clil’s hair through a scrunchy and the girl fit the cords of a face mask, decorated with unicorns, over her ears.
+“That’s the stress,” Matti said, as mother Anna pulled Clil’s hair through a scrunchie and the girl fit the cords of a face mask, decorated with unicorns, over her ears.

 The family was safe and healthy.
 But Matti and Anna had made a point of telling the girls that the pandemic had cost some of their friends their jobs.
 They knew why they hadn’t been able to hug their grandparents in weeks.
 They knew people were dying.
 Sometimes on the street the girls asked: Why isn’t that person wearing a mask?